roseyume/tails-of-kafka/README.md

 **Hint:** Ensure a replication factor > 1 on the broker and `acks=all` on the producer.

+# ✅ Check Your Work
+ - In the "Partition Assignments" table, you should notice that the broker that failed is not the Leader Broker for any of the partitions.

 ## 📦 Scenario 6: Topic Design

 "I'm not that interested in the yard drama or any indoor crimes but tell me more about just the neighborhood park" ~ Pixie